lenchvolodymyr/plugins/README.md

 Property pane structure is represented by array of objects with two properties:

--   modeName
+-   lowerTab

 -   structure

-**modeName** is used to define type of tab for the entity.
+**lowerTab** is used to define type of tab for the entity.
 There are several modes of tabs in the application:

 -   Details